TorrX

 When people shop for an automatic ball pump or electric ball pump, a lot of products look closer than they really are.
 The names overlap.
 The screens look similar.
 The pages repeat the same claims about presets, portability, and convenience.

 The separation happens in the routine.
-If the pump is for one ball, a cheaper digital model may be acceptable.
-If the pump is for a team, school, club, gym, or equipment room, buy the tool that makes pressure repeatable.
+If the pump is for one ball, a cheaper digital model is still a compromise.
+If the pump is for a team, school, club, gym, or equipment room, buy the tool that makes pressure repeatable and has a real product story behind it.

 For a practical team setup, pair TorrX with a written pressure list, a charging spot, and a ready/check pile.
 The pump matters, but the repeatable routine is what players feel.